Procedures and Guidelines

 6.5 Interaction between Professional Conduct Committee Decisions and Other Undergraduate Committee Decisions

-Decisions relating to academic progress occur at Course/Rotation and Year Subcommittees and the Student Academic Management Committee.
+Decisions relating to academic progress occur at Course/Rotation and Year Subcommittees and the Student Academic Management Committee .
 Responsibility for decisions can be challenging when there are both academic and professionalism concerns.
 For most didactic, non-clinical courses professionalism is not assessed.
-Lapses of professionalism may impact the grade achieved by the student through course processes (e.g. failure to complete an assignment on time will have academic ramifications as the student will receive a zero on the assignment).
-In these cases, the Professional Conduct Committee will only become involved when there are recurrent episodes of minor or major incidents.
+Lapses of professionalism may impact the grade achieved by the student through course processes (e.g. failure to complete an assignment on time will have academic ramifications as the student will receive a zero on the assignment; academic misconduct deemed to be of minor nature may incur an academic penalty mutually agreed at an informal discussion).
+In these cases the Professional Conduct Committee will only become involved when there are recurrent episodes of minor or major incidents.
 The Professional Conduct Committee will provide input on remediation to mitigate the risks for future incidents.

 For clinical courses, professionalism is one aspect of the assessment plan and as such can impact success or failure in the course.
 There are two possible scenarios: clinical work is meeting/exceeding expectations but there has been a minor or major incident relating to professionalism and the professionalism issues are grounds for failure of a course or a Clerkship rotation.
-In this case the course or rotation subcommittee will meet with a student and a report of the meeting will be provided to the Professional Conduct Committee, including any recommendations of the course committee or rotation sub-committee regarding academic consequences.
-The Professional Conduct Committee may support the course/rotation sub-committee recommendations (if provided) or provide alternative recommendations for academic consequences and remediation as appropriate if unprofessional behaviour is determined.
+In this case the course director or rotation subcommittee will meet with a student and a report of the recommended academic consequences will be provided to the Professional Conduct Committee.
+The Professional Conduct Committee may support the course director/rotation sub-committee recommendations (if provided) or provide alternative recommendations for academic consequences and remediation as appropriate if unprofessional behaviour is determined.
 The recommendations of the Professional Conduct Committee will be utilized by the course or rotation subcommittee to determine academic outcomes.
-Should the Professional Conduct Committee not make recommendations that would help to determine academic consequences, or not be available to meet to allow timely academic decisions, then the recommendations of the course/rotation sub-committee will be used to guide academic decisions of the Year Sub-Committee and Student Academic Management Committee regarding student progress until such time as the Professional Conduct Committee makes recommendations.
+Should the Professional Conduct Committee not make recommendations that would help to determine academic consequences, or not be available to meet to allow timely academic decisions, then the recommendations of the course director/rotation sub-committee will be used to guide academic decisions of the Year Sub-Committee and Student Academic Management Committee regarding student progress until such time as the Professional Conduct Committee makes recommendations.

 The second scenario involves the situation where a student’s clinical work and professionalism are both determined to be below expectations.
-In this scenario the course or rotation subcommittee meets with the student to determine any academic outcomes (including failure of the course/rotation) and appropriate remediation for deficiencies in clinical work.
-The course or rotation subcommittee will also provide a report of the meeting to the Professional Conduct Committee, including any recommendations of the course committee or rotation subcommittee regarding academic consequences and remediation of the professionalism concerns.
-The Professional Conduct Committee may support the course/rotation subcommittee recommendations (if provided) or provide alternative recommendations for academic outcomes and remediation as appropriate if unprofessional behaviour is determined.
-The recommendations of the Professional Conduct Committee will be utilized by the course or rotation subcommittee to determine academic outcomes of the professionalism concerns.
-Should the Professional Conduct Committee not make recommendations that would help to determine academic consequences, or not be available to meet to allow timely academic decisions, then the recommendations of the course/rotation sub-committee will be used to guide academic decisions of the Year Sub-Committee and Student Academic Management Committee regarding student progress until such time as the Professional Conduct Committee makes recommendations.
+In this scenario the course director or rotation subcommittee meets with the student to determine any academic outcomes (including failure of the course/rotation) and appropriate remediation for deficiencies in clinical work.
+A report of the recommended academic consequences from the course director or rotation sub-committee will be provided to the Professional Conduct Committee.
+The Professional Conduct Committee may support the course director/rotation sub-committee recommendations (if provided) or provide alternative recommendations for academic outcomes and remediation as appropriate if unprofessional behaviour is determined.
+The recommendations of the Professional Conduct Committee will be utilized by the course director or rotation subcommittee to determine academic outcomes of the professionalism concerns.
+Should the Professional Conduct Committee not make recommendations that would help to determine academic consequences, or not be available to meet to allow timely academic decisions, then the recommendations of the course director/rotation sub-committee will be used to guide academic decisions of the Year Sub-Committee and Student Academic Management Committee regarding student progress until such time as the Professional Conduct Committee makes recommendations.

 As indicated above (in 6.3) if a critical incident occurs and involves patient safety, the student will be immediately removed from clinical experiences pending assessment of fitness to return to clinical learning.